RasulRad/WASDDundeons/README.md

 Usage:

-1.Run the script (requires keyboard, pyautogui, and ctypes libraries).
+1. Run the script (requires keyboard, pyautogui, and ctypes libraries).

-2.Use WASD to move the cursor.
+2. Use WASD to move the cursor.

-3.Press F for manual left-click.
+3. Press F for manual left-click.

-4.Close the console to exit.
+4. Close the console to exit.

 Installation: